microsoft/fast/packages/fast-components-foundation-react/README.md

 # FAST Components foundation React

 The foundation component for FAST component packages in React.
 The default export is an extension from the `React.Component` and includes additional functionality for extension by React component libraries.
+There is also a named export for `PureFoundation` which is an extension from `React.PureComponent`.

 ## Installation